reserve-protocol/protocol/docs/system-design.md

 Note the differing units: the `amtRate` variable is in terms of `{qRTok/hour}` while the `pctRate` variable is in terms of `{1/hour}`, i.e a fraction.

+**The redemption throttle must always be configured to be less restrictive than the issunace throttle in order to prevent redemption DOS.**

 #### `issuanceThrottle.amtRate`

 Dimension: `{qRTok/hour}`